stackbit/jamstackthemes/content/theme/rg-portfolio.md

 * Photos and Blogs page listing.
 * Different types of sections like About, Service, Blogs, Work, Testimonials, Photos, and contact.
 * _Super_ lightweight front-end
-* All settings manage from contentful for example Header Menu, Homepage sections, blogs, and photos, etc.
+* All settings manage from Contentful for example Header Menu, Homepage sections, blogs, and photos, etc.
 * Social share in blog details pages with comment ( Disqus ).
 * PWA